-Teeth whitening , or what is sometimes known as teeth bleaching is one of the few treatments in cosmetic dentistry which almost anyone can have.
-So if you have dark, yellow or brown teeth and want them to be lighter and whiter then teeth bleaching/whitening is possibly the right treatment to you.
+Teeth whitening, or what is sometimes known as teeth bleaching is one of the few treatments in cosmetic dentistry that almost anyone can have.
+So if you have dark, yellow or brown teeth and want them to be lighter and whiter then teeth bleaching/whitening is possibly the right treatment for you.

-Teeth whitening can be a highly effective way of lightening the natural colour of your teeth without removing any of the tooth surface as is necessary with dental veneers or dental crowns.
+Teeth whitening can be a highly effective way of lightening the natural colour of your teeth without removing any of the tooth surfaces as is necessary with dental veneers or dental crowns.

 The total bleaching treatment can be done within three to four weeks in our Euston, London based practice.
 The dentist initially makes a mouth guard, known as a bleaching tray, and will take impressions for this at the first appointment.
 Once the dentist has started the treatment you will need to continue it at home.
 This means regularly applying the whitening product over 8 evenings at your convenience, for 30 minutes to one hour at a time.

 This is indeed one of the most common forms of teeth bleaching and whitening on the market.
 However please do not assume that you can use regular hydrogen peroxide to bleach your teeth.
 There are a few videos on YouTube where people describe how they have whitened their teeth using conventional hydrogen peroxide, this is very dangerous as it is highly likely to burn the soft tissue or gums around your teeth.

 The bleaching gel which is provided to dentists is exclusively for the use of dentists and dental practices and cannot be obtained legally anywhere else.
 This means you can be totally assured that the whitening treatment you will receive from The Dental Centre London will whiten your teeth to the shape you require all under the care of our gentle dental practice.